 In your home as a whole, it's very important to save energy.
 By consuming less power, you are reducing the amount of toxic fumes released by power plants and conserving earth's natural resources.
-Besides, avoiding the over-use of water the use of nasty chemicals in your home are also great ways to contribute to Earth´s preservation!
+Besides, avoiding the over-use of water the use of nasty chemicals in your home are also great ways to contribute to Earth´s preservation and reduce theimpact on environment!
 Here are some tips and tricks to do so:

 - Put-off unnecessary lights and other appliances when they are not needed: An easy habit that will save you lots of money and energy at the end of the month.

 Use energy efficient light bulbs: These last longer and save energy!

 Avoid air sprays: Most of the air sprays contain chemicals that are harmful for the environment.
 Use candles instead - they are eco-friendly and provide a great room environment!

 Choose eco-friendly cleaners:Many household products contain harmful chemicals that are dangerous for your health and the environment.
 Fortunately, nowadays there are a lot of very good sustainable alternatives such as the Pure Castille Soap!

 As you can see, Eco-Warriors it's all a matter of changing your habits since there is a lot you can do.
 Now, let's change the world from home? :)